biopet/biopet/docs/general/memory.md

 ### Retry

 In Biopet the number of retries is set to 5.
-De first retry does not use an increased memory, starting from the 2e retry the memory will automatically increase arcording to the calculations above.
+De first retry does not use an increased memory, starting from the 2nd retry the memory will automatically increase according to the calculations mentioned in [Values per core](#Values per core).